 International driving permits are not issued in Japan and should be obtained in your home country in advance.
 They are usually issued through your country's national automobile association for a small fee.
 Foreigners can drive in Japan with a recognized international driving permit for a maximum of one year, even if the IDP is valid for a longer period.
 Japan only recognizes permits based on the 1949 Geneva Convention, which are issued by a large number of countries.

-Belgium, France, Germany, Italy, Switzerland and Taiwan do not issue permits based on the 1949 Geneva Convention, but instead have a separate agreement that allows drivers from these countries to drive in Japan for up to one year with an official Japanese translation of their driver's license.
+Belgium, France, Germany, Monaco, Slovenia, Switzerland and Taiwan do not issue permits based on the 1949 Geneva Convention, but instead have a separate agreement that allows drivers from these countries to drive in Japan for up to one year with an official Japanese translation of their driver's license.
 A translation can be obtained from the Japan Automobile Federation (JAF), through Japan Experience or from some of the respective countries' embassies or consulates in Japan.

 People from other countries whose international driving permits are not recognized by Japan, must obtain a Japanese driver's license in order to drive in Japan.